methanoliver/awesome-renpy/README.md

 + [All-in-one GUI Template](https://tofurocks.itch.io/renpy-gui-template)
 + [renpy-awesome-template](https://github.com/RuolinZheng08/renpy-awesome-template) - An advanced starter project template.
 + [renpy-minimal-template](https://github.com/enaielei/renpy-minimal-template) - Actually the complete reverse: A minimal working template, which contains none of the default GUI.
 Also contains the example of using the scarcely documented explicitly loadable modules feature.
++ [Easy Ren'Py GUI](https://github.com/shawna-p/EasyRenPyGui) - A template project intended to make it easier to deeply alter the default game UI.

 ## Frameworks